srackham/drake/README.md

 Set description of next registered task.

 ### env
-The Drake `env` object contains the command-line options, tasks and
+The Drake `env` object stores command-line options, task names and variables.
-variables:

 Options are keyed by their long option name e.g.  `env["--dry-run"]`.
-Unspecified flag options are undefined; unspecified value options assume their default value.
+Unspecified flag options are undefined; unspecified value options are assigned their default value.

 Task names are stored in the `env["--tasks"]` string array.
 A default task can be specified by setting `env["--default-task"]` to the task name.

-Variable values are keyed by name.
+Command-line variable values are keyed by name.
 For example `vers=1.0.1` on the command-line is available as `env["vers"]` and `env.vers`.

 ### execute
 `async function execute(names: string | string[]);`